About Sacred Dwelling

 About Kylee Gies

 I grew up Northeast of Pittsburgh, PA in a small town called Natrona Heights (a.k.a Natty Heights).
 I have always had a love for the Quaker state full of green rolling hills.
 It has a down to Earthiness of the mid-west and at the same time beholds the ‘keystone’ to the East coast.
 I went to Skidmore College to receive my undergraduate degree in Anthropology and Early Childhood Education.
 Beautiful Upstate New York was home for six years until the traveler in me needed to explore.
 I ended up teaching Kindergarten at an international school in Panajachel, Guatemala for six years.
 When I wasn’t teaching, I worked for a company called Where There Be Dragons as a field instructor for adventure learning abroad programs for teenagers and young adults.
 My life was changed forever in exponential ways living in Guatemala as an expat.
 Eventually, I returned to the U.S.A to go to graduate school For a M.A. in Intercultural Relations at Lesley University, Somesville, MA.
 International Education was my passion and life’s work in the world.
-I felt called to work with International Students and help them navigate a foreign experience as they pursued their higher education degrees.
+I felt called to work with International Students and to help them navigate a multi-faceted foreign experience as they pursued their higher education degrees.

 Beyond my international education career trajectory, I have a beautiful family; a loving supportive husband, two living children (Skyler 6 yrs., Maya 3 yrs.), and one angel boy (Oliver, 9 Earth yrs.).
 For twenty-five-years, I have practiced yoga and have found personal refuge, teachings, and solace on and off my yoga mat.
 I have equally been a Buddhist practitioner and find life to make complete sense within this paradigm and philosophy.
 I am blessed to have met venerable teachers and like-minded community to explore mindfulness and meditation.
 My other love is the martial art of Aikido.
 The word "aikido" is formed of three kanji: ai – harmony, unifying, ki – energy, spirit, dō – way, path.
 I practiced for ten years until I started having babies.
 These practices are my foundation and have kept me tethered to the Earth, especially through turbulent times in life.
 Nothing prepared me more for the death of my son than these ancient meaningful teachings.